The question that actually matters

 The silicone gasket is doing more work in this design than people realize.
 To understand why, you have to understand that silicone is not a plastic in the same sense as PE, PP, PET, or TPU.

 Conventional plastics are organic polymers.
 PE and PP are built on simple carbon-carbon backbones.
 PET contains ester linkages in its backbone.
 TPU contains urethane linkages plus polyester or polyether soft segments.
 All of these are based on carbon chemistry, and all of them break down in similar ways under UV light, oxygen, heat, and mechanical stress.
 That breakdown is what produces conventional microplastics.
-Silicone is built on a polysiloxane backbone made of alternating silicon and oxygen atoms — fundamentally different chemistry.
+Silicone is built on a polysiloxane backbone made of alternating silicon and oxygen atoms, which is fundamentally different chemistry.
 Silicone does not photo-oxidize the way carbon-based plastics do, and it does not become brittle and flake.

 Silicone is not particle-free under all conditions.
 Studies have detected silicone particle release from sealants and pacifier products under mechanical or thermal stress.
 The particles silicone releases are chemically distinct from petroleum-derived microplastics, and the long-term biological effects of silicone particles specifically are still being studied.
 The point of the gasket is not that silicone cannot shed anything.
 It is that it replaces a hard plastic-on-plastic sealing interface with a softer, chemically distinct contact surface, which should reduce the specific cap-abrasion pathway that the bottled-water studies have identified.
 It is a meaningful design improvement, not a guarantee of zero shedding.